What’s at stake?

 Educating Investors and the Industry

 Over the last decade, Earthworks and our allies have provided information about the extensive opposition and significant risks of the Pebble Mine, and met directly with the CEOs of major mining companies to educate them about the importance of Alaska’s Bristol Bay.
-Anglo American cancelled its investment in 2013.
+Anglo American canceled its investment in 2013.
 Rio Tinto followed suit in 2014.
 And, First Quantum Minerals withdrew in 2018.
 Now, Northern Dynasty, a small Canadian company, is the only company left, with no major mining company to providing financial support for project development.

 The Permitting Process